 Cocoa processing at Trong Duc Cocoa Company Limited, Dinh Quan district. |

-In addition, cocoa cooperatives and cooperative groups participating in the CDL all organize technical teams to provide pruning, canopy shaping, management and disease treatment services for gardeners.
-Cocoa gardens usually harvest fruit once a week, so members of the cooperative groups and cooperatives meet regularly, receive market information, share tree care techniques or plant disease situations.
+In addition, cocoa cooperatives and cooperative groups participating in the CDL all organize technical teams to provide pruning, canopy shaping, management, and disease treatment services for gardeners.
+Cocoa gardens usually cut fruit once a week, so members of the cooperative groups and cooperatives meet regularly, receive market information, share tree care techniques, or share disease situations on crops.
 Cocoa farmers participating in the CDL Project are also guided to switch to organic farming.
 In particular, the layer of leaves from the cocoa trees after pruning is used to cover the soil, to decompose naturally as a source of organic fertilizer, and also has the effect of keeping the soil moist.
-With organic production, the trees grow healthily, so the occurrence of diseases on the plants is limited, and the yield is high.
+Organic production helps plants grow healthily, limiting the occurrence of diseases on crops, and achieving high yields.

 According to Director of Trong Duc Cocoa Company Dang Tuong Khanh, farmers cannot sell cocoa trees at the market.
-Therefore, the company invested in the CĐL Project, gathering farmers into cooperatives and groups to implement the production process synchronously.
-In addition to exporting cocoa beans, the company invested in deep processing and diversified products to increase the efficiency of this crop.
-Currently, the company has developed 60 deep-processed products, including 2 4-star OCOP (One Commune One Product) products and 1 potential 5-star OCOP product.
+Therefore, the company invests in the CĐL Project, gathering farmers into cooperatives and groups to implement a synchronous production process.
+In addition to exporting cocoa beans, the company invests in deep processing and diversifies products to increase the efficiency of this crop.
+Currently, the company has developed 60 deep-processed products, including 2 4-star OCOP products (One Commune One Product Program) and 1 potential 5-star OCOP product.

 Binh Nguyen